 We welcome members of the public, service users, carers, patients, families and local communities to get involved in our research activities.
 You don’t need any specific knowledge or previous experience, just an interest in public health research and some time to commit to sharing your thoughts and ideas with us.

 To join the Fuse network and help make a difference to people's health, please register your interest by completing this short form so that we can let you know about any relevant opportunities to engage with Fuse.

-Our Public Involvement and Engagement Committee works to embed public and community engagement in Fuse research.
-Find out more about the committee here.
+Our Public Involvement and Engagement Group works to embed public and community engagement in Fuse research.
+Find out more about the group here.

 Below are examples of Fuse work involving public involvement and engagement.

 Residents living north of the Tyne are being asked to take part in an interactive, online experience called Multiverse Lab that aims to shape the future of health research in North East England.

 Last modified: Mon, 08 Nov 2021 11:00:36 GMT

 Every day 250 people start to lose their sight in the UK, so outdoor public spaces such as streets and pavements need to be accessible, but they remain a daily obstacle course.